Sriram94/MFA/README.md

 scl scenario build --clean scenarios/sumo/loop
 ```

-The code for training and testing uses the examples/multi\_agent.py file.
+The code for training and testing uses the `examples/multi\_agent.py` file.
 Different scenarios from the scenarios folder (based on sumo) is used for training.
 Different agents are build from each MFA and baseline algorithms in the multi\_agent.py file.

+Use the appropriate algorithm from the Algorithms folder in the multi\_agent.py file and then you are ready for training.

 ```bash
 cd <path>/SMARTS